U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Bradley is a private, independent university in Peoria, Illinois, offering 6,000 students a world-class education linking academic excellence, experiential learning and leadership development with an entrepreneurial spirit in more than 100 academic programs.
-In addition to liberal arts and sciences, academic programs include business, communications, education, engineering, fine and performing arts, and health sciences.
+Bradley is a private, independent university in Peoria, Illinois, offering 5,700 students a world-class education linking academic excellence, experiential learning and leadership development with an entrepreneurial spirit in more than 100 academic programs.
+In addition to liberal arts and sciences, academic programs include business, communications, education, engineering, fine and performing arts, health sciences and technology.
 Unique programs include entrepreneurship, hospitality leadership, interactive media, sports communication and physical therapy.

-Located less than three hours from Chicago, St. Louis, and Indianapolis, the residential campus is located in a historic neighborhood just one mile from downtown Peoria; the largest metropolitan area in downstate Illinois.
+Located less than three hours from Chicago, St. Louis, and Indianapolis, Peoria is the largest metropolitan area in downstate Illinois.
+The residential campus is located in a historic neighborhood just one mile from downtown Peoria.
+The Peoria community is home to the downstate medical center of Illinois, a Mayo Clinic affiliate, an international airport, and the world headquarters of the Fortune 50 company, Caterpillar Inc.

 Bradley students develop leadership skills in more than 240 student organizations with more than 60 dedicated to student leadership and community service.
-Some of the most active students participate in the 39 time national champion speech team, fraternities and sororities, NCAA Division I sports, and more than a dozen diverse religious organizations.
+Some of the most active students participate in the nation' best speech team, fraternities and sororities, NCAA Division I sports, and more than a dozen diverse religious organizations.
+In addition to 15 Division I sports teams, hundreds of students play intramural sports and join club teams such as women's softball, men's hockey, men's and women's soccer, and men's and women's volleyball.
+Other sports and fitness organizations include dance, fencing, Frisbee, golf, gymnastics, rock climbing, running, skateboarding, skydiving, and water polo.

 |School type||private, coed college|